APRIL 5, 2019 | WRITTEN BY MOLLY

 There may be a some puppies who will keep their blue eyes, but this is a rare exception.

-According to Animal Genetics "The merle gene creates mottled patches of color in a solid or piebald coat, blue or odd-colored eyes, and affects skin pigment."
+According to Wikipedia "The merle gene creates mottled patches of color in a solid or piebald coat, blue or odd-colored eyes, and affects skin pigment."

 on the nose, skin and eyes.